awslabs/amazon-app-runner-deploy/README.md

 **Note:**

 - The above example uses github action, to build the docker image, push it to AWS ECR and use the same for App Runner deployment
-- **IAM_ROLE_ARN** is the Amazon Resource Name (ARN) of the IAM role that grants the App Runner service access to a source repository.
+- **ROLE_ARN** is the Amazon Resource Name (ARN) of the IAM role that grants the App Runner service access to a source repository.
 It's required for ECR image repositories (but not for ECR Public repositories)

 ## Credentials and Region